Looking for aquarium maintenance in Bolton? We’re here to keep you covered

 Elsewhere, Bolton Aquarium’s smallest fish in its collection, the pygmy glass danio, originates in Burma and is the world’s third-smallest fish species at just 12 millimetres long.

 On the other hand, the largest fish in their collection is the metre-long so-called mother-of-snails catfish from Brazil.
-He lives in one of the aquarium’s largest tanks, which also displays a variety of other South American fish and recreates the environment of the Amazon River.
+He lives in one of the aquarium’s largest tanks.
+This tank also displays a variety of other South American fish and recreates the environment of the Amazon River.

 Amongst the aquarium’s most popular fish are its fascinating river rays, Potamotrygon henlei.
 They come from rivers in Brazil, where they inhabit shallow areas.